Toufool/AutoSplit/README.md

 - Time in seconds that the program stops comparison after a split.
 Useful for if you have two of the same split images in a row and want to avoid double-splitting.
 Also useful for reducing CPU usage.

 ### Check Max FPS
 - Calculates the maximum comparison rate of the capture region to split images.
-This will likely be a value much above the needed 30 or 60, so it is highly recommended to limit your FPS depending on the frame rate of the game you are capturing.
+This value will likely be much higher than needed, so it is highly recommended to limit your FPS depending on the frame rate of the game you are capturing.

 ### TIMER GOBAL HOTKEYS
 - Click "Set Hotkey" on each option and make sure that they match up to what your hotkeys are in your preferred speedrun timer.
 These are global hotkeys and act the same as they do in livesplit, wsplit, etc. They will work even when the program is minimized.

 ### Known Limitations
 - Only one region can be used.
-Searching for sub regions inside the capture region and or image masking may be implimented in the future
+Searching for sub regions inside the capture region and or image masking may be implemented in the future
+- Starting the timer/video auto splitter is still manual
 - For many games, it will be difficult to find a split image for the last split of the run
 - Similarity threshold cannot be customized per split image
-- While the potential is there, load time removal is not the main focus of this program and is not currently implimented
+- While the potential is there, load time removal is not the main focus of this program and is not currently implemented

 ### Credits